-I have never heard of the term freegan until today.
+I had never heard the term “freegan” until today.
 My husband pointed me to this site http://freegan.info/ that outlined some of the practices of a freegan.
-My basic translation is that a freegan does all they can to live life paying for little and where possible nothing.
-Being able to live without the need for much money.
-Thus it allows them to have a job with little income (low wage/low hours).
+My basic translation is that a freegan does all they can to live life paying for little, and where possible, nothing.
+Being able to live without the need for much money means a reduced need for a personal finance app.
+Living this way allows freegans to have a job with little income (low wage/low hours).
 This helps reduce stress levels and the feeling that you have to work more to pay for life’s expenses.
 Thus you have more time to do as you want, more importantly, you have more time to be with your family.

-As I read the article about the freegans I thought it was a very interesting way of life, but I would have a hard time living as a true freegan.
-There are some frills or commodities that I do not want to live without.
-The touch of freegan in me couldn’t pass up some outdoor chairs and a workbench I saw my neighbor getting rid of.
+As I read the article about freegans I thought it was a very interesting way of life, but I would have a hard time living as a true freegan.
+There are some frills/comforts that I do not want to live without.
+I think we all like a good deal, so the basis of freegan is in us all to some degree.
+For example, I couldn’t pass up some outdoor chairs and a workbench I saw my neighbor getting rid of.

 I think I do live a partial freegan life where I am very happy to help anyone with my abilities/talents where I can.
 I think it’s very fair for anyone to ask me for help with a skill I have and I really appreciate it when people offer their skills/time/materials to me and my family.
-In the past, I have had an older friend, that has a hard time with computers, ask for help with learning how to use the computer.
-So I’ll go to her house to help her get familiar with her computer.
-In return, she has been very kind to do my sewing repairs for me and has watched a few or all of our kids for an hour or two.
-When people ask/give the help I don’t look to receive from them what is equivalent to what I’ve done, but am grateful for anything they give.
-It’s how they feel in their heart that matters much more.
+In the past, I had an older friend that had a hard time with computers.
+She would ask for help with learning how to use her computer, so I’d go to her house to help her get familiar with her computer.
+In return, she has been very kind to do my sewing repairs for me and has babysat a few or all of our kids for an hour or two.
+When people ask for help from me, I don’t look to receive from them what is equivalent to what I’ve done, but I am grateful for anything they give.
+It’s how they feel in their hearts that matters much more.
 It took my friend about half a day to do my sewing repairs that had been waiting already 5 years to be done (really she saved me at least 2 months of work with her few hours of work because I regularly have to split my time for all of my tasks).

 Our family has saved greatly on the generosity of others around us sharing their extras with our family.
 Such things as toys, children’s/adults clothes, kitchen supplies, and other extra supplies.
 We have been able to save a great deal with having to care for a family of seven.